I never promised only to create healthy recipes.

 (But if you can’t find either of them then this will still be fantastic with fontina and pecorino romano, which are more commonly available)

-This is a home-made lasagna, which means that it’ll take a little longer than most recipes on Foodal.
+This is a homemade lasagna, which means that it’ll take a little longer than most recipes on Foodal, though you can try something easier by using the same ingredients to make individually portioned lasagne.
 But make it every now and then and the flavors are so totally worth it.Print

 This vegetarian lasagna is comfort food at it’s best.
 Stuffed with herbed ricotta, mushrooms, and kale and topped with delicious melty cheese.
 It’s the perfect lasagna!